PreethiBompally/fovus-coding-challenge/README.md

     - "npm install" to install all the node modules.
     - "cdk bootstarp"
     - "cdk deploy" to create all the AWS rescources.
-    - "npm run extract-api-url"to extract the API Gateway urls to a file.
+    - "npm run extract-api-url" to extract the API Gateway urls to a file.
 4. Navigate to fovus-react-app folder.
 5. Run:
     - "npm install" to install all the node modules.